microsoft/MixedRealityToolkit/Sharing/README.md

 ### Synchronization System
 Synchronize data across all participants in session
 * Everyone in session guaranteed to see the same thing
-* Automatic conflict resolution for simultanious conflicting remote changes
+* Automatic conflict resolution for simultaneous conflicting remote changes
 * Real-time: See remote changes as they happen
 * Shared data sets automatically merged when new users join a session
 * Responsive: no delay in your own changes